JedsadaSrijunpoe/JedsadaSrijunpoe.github.io/blogs/node-red-docker.md

 It provides a browser-based editor that makes it easy to wire together flows using the wide range of nodes in the palette that can be deployed to its runtime in a single-click.

+---

 # Node-RED Installation using Docker container

+A container is a standard unit of software that packages up code and all its dependencies so the application runs quickly and reliably from one computing environment to another.
+A Docker container image is a lightweight, standalone, executable package of software that includes everything needed to run an application: code, runtime, system tools, system libraries and settings.

 > To run a **Docker image**, a **Docker Engine** must be installed on Ubuntu.
 > Instructions for installing the Docker Engine on Ubuntu:
 > <https://docs.docker.com/engine/install/ubuntu/>

-- using a [docker container](https://nodered.org/docs/getting-started/docker) to install Node-RED:
+## using a [docker container](https://nodered.org/docs/getting-started/docker) to install Node-RED:

 ```ShellSession
 $ docker run -it -p 1880:1880 -v $HOME/.node-red:/data \